Giving Effective Presentations

 - At what point did I feel the most confident?

 - Practice in front of an audience: Grab a friend, group member, family member or make an appointment with an Academic Coach and recite your speech or presentation in front of another person.
 This will help you bounce ideas off of someone and give you the chance to practice in front of people with whom you feel comfortable.
+For Zoom presentations, go through the mechanics of an actual Zoom rehearsal with another person.
+This may involve additional steps of preparing the physical space, such as lighting, tidying up, and setting the scene that will be viewable by the audience.

 - Try the Wonder Woman pose: It may feel funny, but some studies suggest that standing with your legs apart, hands on your hips, and chest out (much like Wonder Woman) for two minutes before a stressful event can build feelings of confidence.